lnishan/massif-cherrypick/README.md

 # massif-cherrypick

-🍒 A massif (valgrind) extension to analyze memory consumptions for only specific functions.
+🍒 A massif (valgrind) extension to analyze memory consumptions of only specific functions.

 massif-cherrypick takes an massif.out file, and
 **forges** a new one containing only stats from functions that match the specified pattern.